-Kids back to school?
+Kids are now back at school.
 Our resident Speech Pathologist, Catherine Lavery, from Sydney Speech Clinic, gives us some tips to help you find out more about what goes on behind the school gates.
-Thanks Catherine!
+Thanks, Catherine!

 How To Encourage Your Child to Talk About Their School Day

 It is back to school and as parents, we will be eager to hear all about their first couple of weeks.
 What did they learn today?
 How are they feeling?
 Did they eat their lunch?